 You can use electrical tape and wrap it around the camera.
 The electrical tape can also help reduce the shock & vibrations of the muzzle blast.
-You can also use a 3d printer to print a nylon fiber sleeve.
+Also, you can use a 3d printer to print a nylon fiber sleeve.

 Now available on the Google Play Store.

 The app M.T.A.S. is now available on the google play store.
+Leave a review and any suggestions that you’d like to see added to the app.
 To download, follow the provided link: M.T.A.S.